cteea/w3igg_tweet/README.md

 ```

 ## Usage
-`cd` into "w3igg_tweet" and activate the Python virtual environment:
+`cd` into the cloned repo and activate the Python virtual environment:
 ```
 source ./venv/bin/activate
 ```